FrankPfattheicher/stonehenge/README.md

 ==========
 An open source .NET Framework to use Web UI technologies for desktop and/or web applications.

-New in version 0.8:  Moved to Durandal 2.0.1
+New in version 0.9: Session ID stored in URL parameter 'stonehenge_id'
+                    Support for Midori browser - now runs on Raspberry Pi KnockoutJS 3.1.0

 Motivation
 ----------